List of Reputable Hybrid Publishers for Nonfiction Books US

 Fedd Books

-While Fedd is also a literary agency, they have a hybrid publishing division with a number of categories represented in Business/Leadership, Children’s, Faith/Inspirational, Fiction, Memoir/Biography, Political, Self-Help/Self-Improvement, Sports, Social Justice, Devotionals, Study Guides, and Journals.
+Fedd is a literary agency with a dedicated hybrid publishing division publishing books in these categories: Business/Leadership, Children’s, Faith/Inspirational, Fiction, Memoir/Biography, Political, Self-Help/Self-Improvement, Sports, Social Justice, Devotionals, Study Guides, and Journals.

 Examples: